-Assessment: The return for the 12 month period to 30 June 2020 from private equity and alternative assets was -0.2%(for the Mercer managed funds excluding the legacy Australian interests).
+Assessment: The return for the 12 month period to 30 June 2022 from private equity and alternative assets was 16.3%.

 Reporting

 Provide a quarterly report to the shareholder covering activities undertaken by the Company, and the performance of and significant issues relating to the Perpetual Investment Fund.
 The report will provide the information outlined in the Governance Deed.